cwiz/DRLND-Project-Navigation/WRITEUP.md

 TD algorithms try to predict a metric such as **Expected Discounted Sum of Future Rewards V** that depend on future rewards that agents gets by following a **Policy P**.
 TD methods use bootstrapping and estimate V by sampling environment.
 P is a mapping from state to actions.
 V estimates expected sum of rewards for following P.

 Deep-Q-Networks is a modification of Q-Learning algorithm which uses Neural Networks.
-In Q-Learning we are estimating a **Policy P** by estimating a state-action mapping Q. Classic formulation describes Q as a tabular mapping and DQN flavor used Neural Network to learn this mapping.
-DQN Algorithm:
+In Q-Learning we are estimating a **Policy P** by estimating a state-action mapping Q. Classic formulation describes Q as a tabular mapping and DQN flavor used Neural Networks.

 ### Vanilla DQN